Top of page

 MTH 205 – Introduction to Linear Algebra and Differential Equations (4 credit hours)

 Specific topics covered include: vector algebra, solving linear systems of equations, rank, vector spaces, determinants, eigenvalues, linear transformations, first order differential equations, second order linear ordinary differential equations, and power series solutions to differential equations.
-Credit not allowed for both MTH 205 and MTH 251 […]
+Credit not allowed for both MTH 205 and MTH 251 or for […]

 MTH 111 – Calculus with Analytic Geometry I (4 credit hours)